-Foreign investment allowance
+Foreign capital allowance

 Resident individuals, older than 18 years, are permitted to invest R 10 million per calendar year outside South Africa.
 A tax clearance certificate in respect of foreign investments must be obtained from SARS prior to the transfer of funds.
 The investment and any income on the investment may be kept offshore.
 The foreign investment allowance is not available to companies or trusts.
-The South African Reserve Bank may approve investments in fixed property anywhere in the world, over and above the investment amount.

-Study facilities
+Study allowance